ThierryM1212/cyti/cyti-miner/README.md

 The cyti-miner executable is available for Windows and Linux:<br />
 https://github.com/ThierryM1212/cyti/releases

-cyti-miner is open source and without no developper fee.
+cyti-miner is open source and without developper fee.

 # Usage
 Before using the cyti miner you will need to configure the mining address (to receive the fees) in the config.js file.<br />